rhdtownsend/msg/docs/source/user-guide/msg-fundamentals.rst

 Elemental Spectra
 =================

-The radiation emitted by a small element of a star's surface is most completely characterized by the specific intensity :math:`\intsy(\lambda; \vshat; \vx)`.
+The radiation emitted by a small element of a star's photosphere is most completely characterized by the specific intensity :math:`\intsy(\lambda; \vshat; \vx)`.
 This quantity is defined such that energy passing through the element into a solid angle